mdraperamp/file-uploader/README.md

 # Sample Suitescript File Uploader

 This example is ready to rock with suitecloud ide.
-I assumes you have the node ide installed and are creating an account customization project.
+It assumes you have the node ide installed and are creating an account customization project.

 ## Commands